 - Water generously and add more soil as needed

-With some practice, the trees and plants you transplant won’t be as stressed and will recover quicker.
-Typically, fruit trees can take a long as a year to fully recover, but banana plants shouldn’t need any more than a couple of months.
+With some practice, the plants you transplant won’t be as stressed and will recover quicker.
+Typically, fruit trees can take a long as a year to fully recover, but banana plants shouldn’t need any more than a couple of months since they’re more of a large herb than a woody tree.

-For example, you can identify the common direction of the wind and use trees, walls, or other structures to break at least some of the wind.
+For example, you can identify the common direction of the wind and use trees, walls, or other structures to block at least some of the wind.

 If you’re in an apartment and don’t have many options to protect your potted banana plant, you could always bring it inside during heavy winds.